msmoiz/lingo/spec.md

 The operation input is expressed using the request body.
-The input is structured as a JSON object and should always be present even when there are no input parameters.
+The input is structured as a JSON object and should always be present even when there are no input arguments.
 The request should contain a content type header set to `application/json`.

-> JSON is human readable which makes it easy to work with in a variety of
+> JSON is human-readable which makes it easy to work with in a variety of
 > settings.
 It is less performant than a binary representation like Protobuf but
 > we are biasing toward developer efficiency.
 Sending an empty object instead of
 > an empty request when there are no input parameters is also less performant
 > but simplifies implementation enough to prefer it on the first pass.

+### Result

+The operation result is expressed using the response body.
+The result is structured as a JSON object and should always be present.
+The result represents either success or failure and its type is determined by the value of the `result` field.
+If it is `ok`, the result represents the success value (the operation output), and if it is `err`, the result represents the failure value (the operation error).
+The output data will be contained in an `output` field and the error data will be contained in an `error` field, depending on the result.

+> It is less performant to put the result tag in the response body instead of in
+> a header or similar vehicle, but this lines up more closely with the
+> semantics of calling an in-memory function in that the discriminant is part of
+> the return value, not external to it.

+There are no restrictions on the content of the operation output except that it must be structured as a JSON object.
+The operation error is structured as a JSON object and must include a `code` field that contains a machine-readable error code.
+It may include a `message` field that contains a human-readable error message or other structured data.
+The request should contain a content type header set to `application/json`.